johnwslee/fine_dust_analysis/README.md

 ## 5. Further Analysis

-The following figure shows the prediction by `LightGBM` model.
-According to the figure, it seemed that the prediction error got worse as the prediction was done on the later years.
+The figure below displays the predictions made by the `LightGBM` model.
+Based on the figure, it appears that the prediction error worsened as the predictions were made for later years.

 <img src="https://github.com/johnwslee/fine_dust_analysis/blob/main/img/prediction_by_lgbm.png" style="width:800px;height:250px;background-color:white">

-In order to check if the prediction accuracy really get deteriorated, the MAPE was calculated for the prediction of each year, and the result is shown in the figure below.
-The figure clearly shows that the error got bigger for later years.
+To assess whether the prediction accuracy indeed deteriorated, the Mean Absolute Percentage Error (MAPE) was calculated for each year's prediction, as shown in the figure below.
+The figure clearly indicates that the error increased for the later years.

 <img src="https://github.com/johnwslee/fine_dust_analysis/blob/main/img/MAPE_different_years.png" style="width:600px;height:400px;background-color:white">

-In order to further analyze, the LightGBM model was trained with different range of data and its performance was investigated.
-For the analysis, the duration of the train data was kept at 8 years, while different range of data (such as 2008 ~ 2015, 2009 ~ 2016, etc.) was used for training.
-The following figure is the result, clearly showing that the prediction performance of the model got improved as the train data contained more recent data.
+To conduct further analysis, the `LightGBM` model was trained using different ranges of data, and its performance was investigated.
+For this analysis, the duration of the training data was fixed at 8 years, while varying ranges of data (such as 2008-2015, 2009-2016, etc.).
+The resulting figure illustrates that the prediction performance of the model improved when the training data included more recent observations.

 <img src="https://github.com/johnwslee/fine_dust_analysis/blob/main/img/MAPE_different_train_data_1.png" style="width:600px;height:400px;background-color:white">

-The next analysis was carried out such that the duration of the train data was not kept at 8 years any more.
-Instead, the model was trained using data that covered wider range of data(such as 2008 ~ 2015, 2008 ~ 2016, etc.).
+Next, an analysis was performed with a modified approach, where the duration of the training data was not limited to 8 years.
+Instead, the model was trained using data that covered a wider range (such as 2008-2015, 2008-2016, etc.).

 <img src="https://github.com/johnwslee/fine_dust_analysis/blob/main/img/MAPE_different_train_data_2.png" style="width:600px;height:400px;background-color:white">

-The above graph shows similar pattern as the previous figure.
-However, unexpectedly, the MAPE slightly increased when the model was trained with data containing wider range.
-This might be due to the fact that, as the model was trained for a wider range of data, too old data adversely affected the model's prediction for the future by making the model too "old fashioned".
+The graph above exhibits a similar pattern to the previous figure.
+However, unexpectedly, the MAPE slightly increased when the model was trained with data encompassing a wider range.
+This could be attributed to the fact that including excessively old data in the training process affected the model's prediction for the future by making it too "old-fashioned".

 ## How to Run the Notebooks Locally